esport42/gestion-adhesions/README.md

 ```
 npm run rebuild-client-app
 ```
-If you don't do it, the values used by the client app and the server won't match and it will most likely blow up in a few millions pieces, with a small cloud of white smoke.
+If you don't, the values used by the client app and the server won't match and it will most likely blow up in a few millions pieces, with a small cloud of white smoke.

 ## Installation